cybot16/Reinforcement-learning/README.md

 # Reinforcement-learning
-In this repository I am gonna try to learn reinforcement learning and write some significant application of it.
+In this repository I am gonna try to learn reinforcement learning and implement some of its applications.

 **TODOS:**